paddelcourt/postgres-rag-llm/README.md

 Answer: Yes, I can find you 3-bedroom properties in Lagos from the listings provided.
 Here's a summary:

 *   **Chevron, Lekki Phase 2, Lekki, Lagos:** A 3-bedroom apartment is available.
-Contact 09015314072 for more information.
 *   **Lekki Phase 1, Lekki, Lagos:** Newly completed and exquisitely built 3-bedroom apartments are for sale in a serviced estate with amenities like a swimming pool and gym.
 The price is N150 million.
-Contact Nnenna at 08039177061.
 *   **Ologolo, Lekki, Lagos:** Exquisitely designed 3-bedroom apartments are for sale with amenities like a swimming pool.
 The price is #65M.
-Contact Akin at 08138249919.
 *   **Orchid, Lekki, Lagos:** Luxury 3-bedroom terraced duplexes are for sale for N65,000,000.